omicreativedev/ThemeSwitcher/CONTRIBUTING.md

 * If your make an external JS file for just your page, put it in pages/js/<YOURGITHUBUSERNAME>/
 * If you have an image or js file that ANYONE can use, put it in pages/img/ or pages/js/ respectively.
 * If you have to make a change to another page or theme, please comment your change with your username and profile link
+* When you create a page, you must update pages_list.txt
   #### SOME PAGE IDEAS - MAKE PAGES NICE not EASY.
 Challenge yourself!
 Be creative!
     * Soundcloud Playlist
     * Spotify Pre-save